kbase/workspace_deluxe/docsource/typedobjects.rst

 .. _typedobjectregandver:

-Typed Object Registration & Versioning
+Typed object registration & versioning
 --------------------------------------

 TO definitions must be registered with the WSS before instances of the TOs can